ppy/osu-wiki/news/2024/2024-03-31-new-featured-artist-ptar124.md

 date: 2024-03-31 20:50:00 +0000
 ---

-osu!taiko veteran **ptar124** has gone from digital drumming to... well, still digital drumming, but with their own music as our latest Featured Artist!
+osu!taiko veteran **ptar124** has gone from digital drumming to... well, still digital drumming, but with more than just Dons and Kats as our latest Featured Artist!

 ![](https://assets.ppy.sh/artists/409/header.jpg)